mansi142003/freifunkpro/_projects/completed_traffic_monitoring_and_classification.md

 ##### Coding Period

-* Evaluation of XDP/eBPF on different hardwarew plattforms such as x86, ARM, and MIPS
+* Evaluation of XDP/eBPF on different hardware platforms such as x86, ARM, and MIPS
-* Implementation of different XDP and eBPF approches
+* Implementation of different XDP and eBPF approaches
-* Implementation of differnet user space tools as loader
+* Implementation of different user space tools as loader
 * Evaluation of the use case such as exporting a traffic matrix for further analysis
 * Demonstration of the benefits